SCToolsfactory/SCJMapper-V2/doc/ReadMe.txt

 cassini@burri-web.org

 Changelog:
+V 2.10 - Build 43 - Production
+- new feature - added Action Tree context menu for Assign, Clear and Blend
+- fix - issue for Js Reassignment if more than one was not yet assigned
-V 2.10 - BETA Build 41
+- improvement - Right click in Action Tree selects the items (no need to select and then right click anymore) V 2.10 - BETA Build 41
 - fix - issue with null ptr assignment in Device Tuning (review and fix of AC1.0 changes)
 - fix - disabled first joystick tab when gamepad is second or later